JovaniPink/swigged-bootstrap/README.md

 # SWIGGED

-Using the Landkit & Dashkit Themes by Good Themes for the creation of Swiggeed.
+Using the Landkit & Dashkit Themes by Good Themes and Pipeline by Medium Rare for the creation of Swiggeed.

+Docs on bootstrap theming: https://github.com/twbs/bootstrap/blob/master/site/content/docs/4.3/getting-started/theming.md#sass

-### Documentation
+## Documentation

 Development documentation is available at `src/docs/index.html` (or `dist/docs/index.html` once you've compiled), or visit http://landkit.goodthemes.co/docs/index.html.

-### Getting Started
+## Getting Started

 The steps to compile and get started with development are covered in detail in documentation mentioned above, but the summary is: